ezeguins/Bounding-Box-Detecction-VGG16/README.md

 # BOUNDING BOX DETECTION VGG16
 Python Google Colaboratory Notebooks - Contacts Images files Bounding Box Detection.
+The original data set was obtained from corporate documents and is the property of MERCADOLIBRE and is not shared due to confidentiality reasons.

 ## Files:
 ### CV2_filters_ts.ipynb